IoT in Retail: Reaching Your Connected Customer via Proximity Technologies & Smart Automation

 It can start before they even set foot in the building.
 For example, with geofences for customer engagement campaigns around the store to recognize customers in the vicinity and invite them in for a special offer.
 Another example of IoT in retail is in-store beacons suggesting to sample a new food product as customers are nearing the shelf, with an emphasis on a personalized discount.

-This is known as proximity marketing, and it creates an engaging experience for the customer who is "connected" to the store via a smartphone and likely a mobile app, or any IP-enabled device.
+This is known as proximity marketing, and it creates an engaging experience for the customer who is "connected" to the store via a smartphone, a mobile app, or any IP-enabled device.
 An item is out of stock?
 The customer can be directed to the store’s website to purchase it.
 Better still, a brand mobile application can be used instead; a retail app combining any number of features like an online storefront, customer tag and profile id, notification delivery system, chat options, discounts and special offers informing, home delivery status tracking, and other added-value services.
 This requires enterprise mobile application development and continuous support, but the benefits are immense.
 If done right, it’s better customer tracking and complete digital CX control tied to user-centric UI and loyalty program identifiers (if included), all wrapped in a single package.
 In short, something customers will use often and won’t delete any time soon.

 Widespread adoption of IoT in retail is largely still a dream; however, more and more retailers are pursuing it and realizing increased sales and better customer engagement.
 Although there are many other industries that are exploring the possibilities, vendors, brand chains and shopping malls are still top of the list when it comes to technology implementation.
 Unacast's Proxbook 2018 focuses on retail and shows which industries are contracting service providers to implement a proximity solution.